awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-acmpca-certificate.md

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

-For more information about `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.

 #### <a name="aws-resource-acmpca-certificate-return-values-fn--getatt-fn--getatt"></a>